 I get asked this question a lot.
 “What is an Annuity?”

-Most people I talk to when it comes to retirement planning either do not understand annuities or have heard a bunch of negative press when it comes to annuities.
+Most people I talk to when it comes to retirement planning either do not understand annuities or have heard much negative press regarding annuities.

 I feel the simplest way to explain what an annuity is and why they play a significant role in any well-laid retirement plan is analogous to building a house.
 What is the first and most important part of a new home?
 It’s the foundation, of course!